ajavadi34/activity-log-angular-js/README.md

 ### Steps to get started
 1. Download the project into your web server's directory
+2. Create a MySQL database and import the `setup.sql` script
-2. Create a `db_connect.php` file in the root of the project folder
+3. Create a `db_connect.php` file in the root of the project folder
-3. Paste the following code into the file and enter you MySQL credentials:
+4. Paste the following code into the file and enter your MySQL credentials:
 ```
     <?php